VeDono/react_github_issues_todo_test_in_incodeGroup/README.md

 ## Testing

 After installing the project you can run tests by cypress.
-For running tests type "npm run test:cypress" and you cath the tests)
+For running tests type "npm run test:cypress" and you catch the tests)

 ## My contacts